anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   This requires, that the registrar has access to the EE (RegAgt) certificate data (including intermediate CA certificates if existent) based on the SKID.
   Note, the registrar may have stored the EE (RegAgt) certificate if used during TLS establishment between Registrar-Agent and registrar or it may be provided via a repository.

-If the registrar is unable to validate the PVR it SHOULD respond with a HTTP 4xx/5xx error code to the Registrar-Agent.
+If the registrar is unable to validate the PVR, it SHOULD respond with a HTTP 4xx/5xx error code to the Registrar-Agent.

 The following 4xx client error codes SHOULD be used:

 * 403 Forbidden: if the registrar detected that one or more security related parameters are not valid.

-* 404 Not Found status code if the pledge provided information could not be used with automated allowance, as described in {{Section 5.3 of RFC8995}}.
+* 404 Not Found: if the pledge provided information could not be used with automated allowance, as described in {{Section 5.3 of RFC8995}}.

+TODO: From EST or BRSKI?
+Otherwise should be 422 Unprocessable Content, as the resource endpoint must exist and cannot be 404.

 * 406 Not Acceptable: if the Content-Type indicated by the Accept header is unknown or unsupported.

 If the validation succeeds, the registrar performs pledge authorization according to {{Section 5.3 of !RFC8995}} followed by obtaining a voucher from the pledge's MASA according to {{Section 5.4 of !RFC8995}} with the modifications described below in {{rvr-proc}}.